Proactive Policing Reduces Gun Violence in Newburgh

 Newburgh’s Community Progressive Response Team (CPRT).The team members are, from left, Lieutenant Joe Cortez, Officers Dan D’Elicio, Michael Wall and Dellauno Thomas

-Across the street from where they’re walking, the old Liberty Street School stands barricaded from the sidewalk, encircled by metal perimeter fencing.
+Opposite from where they’re walking, the old Liberty Street School stands.
+It’s barricaded from the sidewalk, encircled by metal perimeter fencing.

 Patrolling in Newburgh’s East End Historic District

-He invites me to swing by headquarters the next day to learn more about the unit.
+He extends an invitation to swing by headquarters the next day to learn more about the unit.

 Gun Involved Violence Elimination gives birth to CPRT

-Cortez sits in an office facing the river surrounded by paperwork, on his computer is a Bonsai Tree screensaver.
+Cortez sits in an office facing the river.
+He’s surrounded by paperwork, and on his computer is a Bonsai Tree screensaver.

 Japanese gardens embrace a philosophy of balance and symmetry and feature koi fish and water lilies.

-The serenity the screensaver suggests is at odds with what must be the daily stress that police work brings Lieutenant Cortez.
+The serenity the screensaver suggests is at odds with the daily stress police work brings Lieutenant Cortez.

-Funded by the state, they went from an earlier state program, Impact, to become GIVE in 2014 and in 2015 began another program, GVI—Group Violence Intervention.
+Funded by the state, the program emerged from an earlier state program, Impact, to become GIVE in 2014 and in 2015 began another program, GVI—Group Violence Intervention.

 An end to zero-tolerance